dhozac/bonk/HOWTO.md

     https://server/bonk/block/0/10.1.0.0/16
 ```

+### Listing prefixes

+You can list all prefixes that you have permissions to see by
+issuing a `GET` to `/bonk/prefix/`.

 ### Allocate a prefix

 Allocating a prefix out of a block is the process of finding a free